Text from my keynote for DHSI@Congress. June 5, 2019.

-First, and most directly to my opening point, I think the Nuu-chah-nulth story help to illustrate the density and complexity of what it means to presume “decolonial DH” at this particular moment.
+First, and most directly to my opening point, I think the Nuu-chah-nulth story helps to illustrate the density and complexity of what it means to presume “decolonial DH” at this particular moment.

-I wanted to start with the Nuu-chah-nulth story today, because it is specific to the extractive research legacy of this institution and this province–but it is just one of many examples we could draw from in which settler researchers use Indigenous data sets to the benefit of their own careers, their “field” of research, or the “public good.”
-The Nuu-chah-nulth story illustrates the damage and dehumanization caused by the extraction and de-contextualization of Indigenous data by well-intentioned researchers.
+I wanted to start with the Nuu-chah-nulth story today because it is specific to the extractive research legacy of this institution and this province–but it is just one of many examples we could draw from in which settler researchers use Indigenous data sets to the benefit of their own careers, their “field” of research, or the “public good.”
+The Nuu-chah-nulth story illustrates the damage and dehumanization caused by well-intentioned researchers’ extraction and de-contextualization of Indigenous data.
 Unless considered carefully, digital spaces, and open access protocols reproduce and amplify these risks.

-Processes of colonialism in North America involved representational strategies that transformed Indigenous peoples and their lands conceptually and materially, in order to facilitate their displacement and to render them less human.
+Processes of colonialism in North America involved representational strategies that transformed Indigenous peoples and their lands conceptually and materially, to facilitate their displacement and to render them less human.

 Unless DH is able and willing to contend with the long durée of data extraction, captured, but not contained, in the Ward example, we risk replicating—if not accentuating—the representational strategies that Sarah Hunt notes here: a settler colonial history of data collection, stewardship, and mobilization that effaces Indigenous agency and, in doing so, reifies settler authority, even when, maybe particularly when, it is done with the best intentions.

-With the very issue of what it means to be human in mind, then, my critique of “decolonial DH” and data extraction, is articulated through what Métis author and editor Cherie Dimaline calls “shallow reconciliation.”
+With the very issue of what it means to be human in mind, my critique of “decolonial DH” and data extraction is articulated through what Métis author and editor Cherie Dimaline calls “shallow reconciliation.”